 Note that a short time interval only allows the driver a short time to react and take action if any unforeseen traffic problem should arise.

 The same symbol is also shown when Distance Warning function is activated.

 Only use the time intervals permitted by local traffic regulations.

-If the adaptive cruise control does not appear to react when activated, this may be because the time distance to the vehicle in front is preventing an increase in speed.
+If Cruise Control does not appear to react when activated, this may be because the time distance to the car in front is preventing an increase in speed.

 The higher the speed the longer the calculated distance in metres for a given time interval.